matt2ology/csus-computer-science-csc/engl109w-preparing-to-write-in-the-disciplines/journal-entry-assignment/journal_entry_assignment_01_responce.md

 ### 4. The identity that has the greatest effect, positively or negatively, on how others recognize your writing skills/abilities.
 Why?

-The identity that has the greatest positive effect on how others recognize my writing skills/abilities is academic discipline or major.
-Because the technical nature of my major demands that I fully understand the topic at hand, if I don't "xyz" it won't work or will produce errors, I need to clearly articulate to the targeted audience level, so that they'll be able to comprehend and interface with the hardware or software; for this reason, I've been told I'm methodical and detailed in my writing.
+The identity that has the greatest positive effect on how others recognize my writing skills/abilities is my academic discipline/major.
+Computer Science students practice "Stepwise Refinement", also known as "Divide-and-Conquer", a thinking process where one takes some arbitrary sized problem and break down each component, recursively, to some trivial state or action; as a result, I've been told that I am able to take any technical topic, abstract the core idea, and explain simply who would care for such things, what it does, when would someone use it, where it can be applies, how it can be used, and why does it matter.